samjmck/samjmck.com/content/work/netflix-concept/index.nl.md

 imageName2 = ""
 comment = ""
 +++
 Concept redesign of Netflix's user dashboard page.
-I am not affiliated with Netfix.
+I am not affiliated with Netflix.